Mohit Bhandari

 Mohit Bhandari is an Indian bariatric surgeon known for his work in laparoscopic and robot-assisted surgery.
-He is the first surgeon in Asian sub-continent to perform more than twenty one thousand bariatrics and metabolic surgeries.
+He is the first surgeon in Indian sub-continent to have performed over twenty one thousand bariatrics and metabolic surgeries.
+He is the President of IRCAD India, the only center of excellence in India dedicated entirely to training and Research & Development in the field of minimally invasive surgery.

 He is pro-chancellor of Sri Aurobindo Institute of Medical Sciences, Indore, Director of bariatric surgery at Mohak Bariatrics and Robotics, a surgery center he founded, and Director at Enliten.
 He also operates at MPCT Hospital in Sanpada.
 US based Allurion Technologies launched weight loss solution, a first of its kind in India in partnership with his hospital Mohak Bariatrics.

 Career

-He was one of the first surgeons to perform robotic bariatric surgery in India and also the first Indian doctor to perform single anastomosis duodenal-ileal switch.
+He is one of the first surgeons to perform robotic bariatric surgery in India and also the first Indian doctor to perform SADI-S surgery.

 Bhandari entered the Limca Book of Records in 2015 by performing 25 bariatric surgeries in an 11-hour period, performing the feat with the help of a 40-person team.
 The previous record was held by Atul Peters who performed 16 surgeries in a 12-hour period.
 Dr. Mohit Bhandari successfully operated a Mauritian "Dharamveer" weighing 410 kg at Mohak Bariatrics and Robotics, Indore.

-In view of the higher risk of Corona among obese people, the National Board of Examinations of India decided to start a course in obesity surgery and in July 2021, he was appointed as a specialist member by the Board.
+In view of the higher risk of COVID-19 among obese people, the National Board of Examinations of India decided to start a course in obesity surgery and in July 2021, he was appointed as a specialist member by the Board.
 He responsibility is to decide the criteria of the institution for starting the course, prepare the syllabus and decide the pattern of examinations.

-His name is recorded in Limca Book of Records for conducting twenty five surgeries in eleven hours and in World Book of Records for performing sixty five bariatric surgeries in twelve hours.
+His name is recorded in Limca Book of Records for conducting twenty five surgeries in eleven hours, in World Book of Records for performing sixty five bariatric surgeries in twelve hours and twenty five robotic bariatric surgeries in ten hours.

 In September 2022, US based Allurion Technologies launched innovative weight loss solution approved by Central Drug Standard Control Organisation (CDSCO) in India in partnership with Dr. Bhandari.
 He also spearheaded the trial in India prior to CDSCO approval.

+In July 2025, he performed world's first robotic bariatric telesurgery, operating remotely from Gurugram on a 45-year-old patient located in Indore.
+The procedure, conducted over a distance of 850 km, marked a significant advancement in India's remote surgical capabilities.
+Few days later, he performed world's first transcontinental bariatric surgery from Strasbourg, France to Indore, India.

 Personal life

-He is married to his college friend Shilpa Bhagdikar, a gynaecologist and an In vitro fertilisation (IVF) expert.
+He is married to his college friend Shilpa Bhagdikar, a gynaecologist and an In vitro fertilisation expert.